850 Squadron RAN

 850 Squadron was a short-lived Royal Australian Navy Fleet Air Arm fighter squadron.

 Previously 850 Naval Air Squadron (850 NAS) had been a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
 The squadron had been active in 1943 and 1943-1944.

 850 Squadron was (re)formed by Australia at HMAS Albatross on 12 January 1953.
 Equipped with Hawker Sea Fury aircraft, the Squadron was embarked on HMAS Sydney during her post- Korean War patrol of Korean waters in 1953.
 It operated briefly out of Hong Kong before returning to Australia in early 1954 where it embarked aboard HMAS Vengeance for a short period.
-It was then was disbanded on 3 August 1954.
+It was then disbanded on 3 August 1954.